oztexan/jamanager/docs/TEST_PLAN.md

 ---

-*This test plan should be executed before any production deployment to ensure the Jamanger application meets all requirements and provides a reliable user experience.*
+*This test plan should be executed before any production deployment to ensure the Jamanager application meets all requirements and provides a reliable user experience.*